Installation

 Install leap-c

-To install the package in the root directory of the repository, run:
+To install the package containing minimum dependencies in the root directory of the repository, run:

 pip install -e .

-For development, you might want to install additional dependencies:
+For development, you might want to install all additional dependencies:

-See the pyproject.toml for more information on the installed packages.
+See the pyproject.toml for more information on package configurations.

 Testing